 Deodorant banishes body odor by preventing the growth of bacteria on your skin.
 It’s a common misconception that sweat smells; it doesn’t.
 Sweat is a clear, odorless liquid.
 Your sweat starts to smell when naturally-occurring bacteria on your skin break down the proteins in your sweat.
-Deodorant helps prevent bacteria from building up on your skin and keeps your personal musk a secret.
+Deodorant works by preventing bacteria from building up on your skin and keeps your personal musk a secret.

 Antiperspirants control sweat using aluminum salts.
 Aluminum salts create a thin layer of gel that sits on top of your sweat glands.
 This temporarily blocks your sweat glands and significantly reduces the amount of sweat that seeps through.
 Antiperspirants work best when they’re applied before you start sweating.

 Deodorants are often alcohol-based to help them kill odor-causing bacteria.
 Due to the alcohol in some formulas, you may notice that you may sweat more after applying.
 Other active ingredients in deodorant may include sodium stearate, sodium chloride, stearyl alcohol, triclosan, cetyl alcohol, dimethicone, hydrolyzed corn starch, propylene glycol, fragrance, and Cyclomethicone.

 Antiperspirants often use aluminum salts to stop sweat glands from producing sweat.
 Sometimes, antiperspirants are combined with deodorants to help block both moisture and odor.
 Common ingredients of antiperspirants include aluminum chloride, aluminum chlorohydrate, and aluminum-zirconium compounds.

 Depending on your sweat situation, you might prefer a deodorant over an antiperspirant or vice versa.
 For those who don’t sweat excessively, deodorant would be a good choice.
 However, if you plan on engaging in activities that cause you to sweat or if you find yourself with uncomfortably sticky armpits every day, antiperspirant is the way to go if you want to stay drier, longer.

 Depending on how they’re formulated, many deodorants can also leave a white residue on your skin and clothes.
 Here’s where antiperspirants come in handy.
 Antiperspirant goes on clear and prevents you from sweating through your clothes.

 Here are a few tips to help you stay fresh and cool, even under pressure: